Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 HormoneSynergy® Longevity Medicine integrates advanced diagnostics to help patients better understand their health trajectory and create personalized strategies for prevention, metabolic health, and healthy aging.

-DEXA Scan: Bone Density & Visceral Fat Analysis
+DEXA Scan: Bone Density, Body Composition, and Visceral Fat Analysis

 DEXA scanning provides highly accurate measurement of bone density, lean muscle mass, and visceral fat.
 This information helps physicians evaluate fracture risk, metabolic health, and long-term body composition changes.